danbev/learning-assembly/README.md

 there were now parameters on the stack.
 You can do this by adding 4,8,12 (what ever the size and number of parameters are).

+### Inspecting the stack
+When you start a program in `lldb` you can take a look at the stack pointer memory location using:

+    $ lldb ./out/cli 10 20
+    (lldb) breakpoint set  --file cli.s --line 9 (lldb) run
+    (lldb) register read rsp
+     rsp = 0x00007fff5fbfeb98

+    (lldb) memory read --size 4 --format x 0x00007fff5fbfeb98
+0x7fff5fbfeb98: 0x850125ad 0x00007fff 0x850125ad 0x00007fff
+0x7fff5fbfeba8: 0x00000000 0x00000000 0x00000002 0x00000000

+What I'm trying to figure out is where `argc` might be.
+We can see that `0x7fff5fbfeba8` has `2` which matches our two parameters (the program name and the argument).
+What I was missing was that when using a C runtime argc is passed in rdi and not on the stack.
+I was looking for the value on the stack which.

 ### Compare while(flat) to while(flag == true)
 (while flag == true) :